lwneal/gptswe/README.md

 Lastly, ensure that you comply with all applicable laws, regulations, and ethical guidelines when using AI-generated code in your projects.
 The future of AI is in your hands – let's build it responsibly together.

+## Example Repository

+Visit the [gpt-pong](https://github.com/lwneal/gpt-pong) repository for an example of a project built entirely using the `gptswe` tool.

 ## Ignoring Files

 Any files listed in `.gitignore` will be ignored by `gptswe`